Almost 1 Million COVID infections in Germany: What have we learned? | DW | 26.11.2020

 Nearly a year has passed since Corona became known worldwide.
-Since then, researchers have found out much about the virus and made progress in combating it.
+Since then, researchers have discovered much about the virus and have made progress combatting it.
 Here are the most important points.

 Nearly a year ago, at the beginning of the second week of January, Chinese authorities made the first public announcement that a new type of virus was rampant in the city of Wuhan.

-Here is an overview of what has become known about the virus so far and how far medicine has progressed in the fight against SARS-CoV-2:
+Here is an overview of what has been discovered about the virus so far and how far medicine has progressed in the fight against SARS-CoV-2:

 Origin of the virus

-There is evidence to suggest that the virus already spread worldwide in late summer 2019.
-It has since been found in samples which were taken in Italyin September of that year and which is consistent with an analysis of SARS-CoV genomes by British researchers.
+There is evidence to suggest that the virus had already spread worldwide in late summer 2019.
+It has since been found in samples taken in Italyin September of that year which is consistent with an analysis of SARS-CoV genomes by British researchers.

 One of the first images of the novel coronaviruses from January 2020, since when research has gone much further